Matthew-D-Johnston/RB129-Assessment/classes_and_objects.md

 ...as we are able to expose and change the value associated with our `c3p0` object's `@name` instance variable.

-But we need to reiterate why it is that we are treating these two behaviours as sub-properties of our 'name' attribute and not just independent behaviours.
+But we need to reiterate why it is that we are treating these two behaviours as contingent properties of our 'name' attribute and not just independent behaviours.
 The reason has to do with the Object Oriented Programming paradigm and one of its primary goals--_encapsulation_.

 ##### Encapsulation

 It might help to think about Ruby local variables here.
-Suppose we just create a local variable with the name `robot_name` and assign it to the value `"Buzz"`.
+Suppose we initialize a local variable with the name `robot_name` and assign it to the value `"Buzz"`.

 ```ruby
 robot_name = "Buzz"
 ```

-Notice what happens when we invoke this local variable.
+Notice what happens when we try to return the value referenced by this local variable.

 ```ruby
 robot_name
 # => "Buzz"
 ```

-That's what we expected.
+We get what we wanted.
 What about if we try to change the value associated with the `robot_name` local variable by reassigning it to a new value?

 ```ruby
 robot_name = "Fuzz"